sk97045/booknotes/system-design/system-design-interview/chapter20 - Distributed Message Queue/README.md

  * Messages in a partition are sent to only one consumer in a group, which limits the connections to the leader replica
  * The number of connections to leader replica is typically not high as long as the topic is not super hot
  * We can scale a hot topic by increasing the number of partitions and consumers
- * In certain scenarios, it might make sense to let a consumer lead from an ISR, eg if they're located in a separate DC
+ * In certain scenarios, it might make sense to let a consumer read from an ISR, eg if they're located in a separate DC

 The ISR list is maintained by the leader who tracks the lag between itself and each replica.